lucas-zhang/Scheduler/README.txt

-        3) For each preference group in ascending order (want to schedule people with less preferences first):
+        3) For each preference group by increasing preference group number (want to schedule people with less preferences first):
-            a) If the preference group number is 0: add the preference group to an array called unassigned and continue to then next iteration
+            a) If the preference group number is 0: add the preference group to an array called unassigned and continue to the next iteration

             b) Gather up all the preferred tour times from all tour guides within the preference group